-Alternative Rate Setting - To be performed at the end of the Related Entity's Fiscal Year (To be submitted 140 days from the close of the Related Entity's Fiscal Year under separate cover).
+Alternative Rate Setting

+(Performed at the end of the Related Entity's Fiscal Year and submitted 140 days from the close of the Related Entity's Fiscal Year under separate cover).

-Audit procedures are to be performed on HSCRC approved Alternative Method of Rate Determination arrangements.
-The audit procedures to be performed on procedure-based or case based bundled rates arrangements have been added as step I. The audit procedures to be performed on capitation and global price arrangements are included in Supplement I. These audit procedures involve visiting the risk- taking hospital related entity to ascertain the accuracy of the information reported in the HSCRC Adam Kane, Esq Chairman
+Audit procedures are to be performed on HSCRC-approved Alternative Method of Rate Determination arrangements.
+The audit procedures to be performed on procedure-based or case-based bundled rates arrangements have been added as step I. The audit procedures to be performed on capitation and global price arrangements are included in Supplement I. These audit procedures involve visiting the risk-taking hospital-related Adam Kane, Esq Chairman